bbrandea/manual_testing_portofolio/Final Project/README.md

 # Final Project for ITF Manual Testing Course

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+The scope of the final project for ITF Manual Testing Course is to use all the knowledge gained throughout the course and apply them in practice, using a live application.

 Application under test: https://opensource-demo.orangehrmlive.com/